XeroAPI/Xero-CFML/README.md

 #### Configure Xero Application
 Create a [Xero Public application](https://api.xero.com/Application).
 Enter a callback domain i.e. localhost.

-Open *config.js* file located in the resources directory.
+Open *config.json* file located in the resources directory.
 Copy and paste your consumer key and secret.

 	"ConsumerKey" : "__YOUR_CONSUMER_KEY__",
 	"ConsumerSecret" : "__YOUR_CONSUMER_KEY_SECRET__",

 Customize your callback base URL and callback path to point to the location of example/callback.cfm.
-For example ...

 	"CallbackBaseUrl" : "http://localhost:8500",
 	"CallbackPath" : "/Xero-CFML-master/example/callback.cfm"